yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.4.0.md

 # Changelog
 ## Added
-- Added SQL support for the portal's assets.
+- Added SQL support for the portal's assets to simplify the storage configuration.
+Now our customers can store all data in one database.
-- Added response status code filters in the API analytics for developers.
+- Added response status code filters in the API analytics for developers to enhance self-service capabilities for developers.
-- Added displaying Basic Auth APIs.
+- Added displaying Basic Auth APIs so that API Providers can expose on the portal their APIs that use basic auth for documentation purposes.
 - Added input validation for organization name to prevent organization with empty names from being created.

 ## Fixed